 There is little emphasis placed on prevention and natural healing from conventional medicine.
 That is why unconventional medicine, such as naturopathy, chiropractic, acupuncture, and herbalism ought to be integrated into pain management.

 For a long time, medical educators have been recommending teaching people how to live with pain.
 Managing pain requires that you understand the “biological processes that are thought to underpin pain as a mechanism to reduce pain itself” (Journal of pain, 2015).
 Alternative medical practices that place significance on prevention have been available for thousands of years.
 Nowadays, the FDA is continuously lobbied by doctors such as naturopaths, chiropractors, and acupuncturists to place more emphasis on alternative pain management in their medical education programs.
 The spotlight does not need to move onto other medicines.
 Rather, the spotlight needs to shine larger to include practices that focus on prevention and natural healing.
 In 2016 the FDA was in the process of changing the blueprints for educating medical professionals.
-The revisions to the blueprint for pain management is here.

 There is a lot to gain by using a variety of medical practices that help you focus on prevention and healing to reduce the pain of injury and illness.
 Your body heals itself.
 A better understanding of what causes pain will help you create a dynamic program to place priority on naturally healing the cause of the pain with the supplemental help of conventional medical practice.